deleonfrancis/weekly_planner/README.md

 # weekly_planner
-A simple app to plan your week.
+A simple React App to plan your week.